adamajammary/libsdl2gui/README.md

 void LSG_SetPageTableRow(const std::string& id, int row, const LSG_Strings& columns);
 ```

-Updates and overwrites the row columns on the current page of the \<table\> component.
+Updates and overwrites the row columns on the current page of the table.

 Parameters